The River Mall

 The River Mall (世博源 (Shìbóyuán)) is a shopping center in Pudong, Shanghai, China.
 The shopping center is located along the Expo Axis at the former area of Expo 2010.

 Architecture

 The shopping center consists of five floors over five areas.

 Transportation

-The shopping center is accessible within walking distance west of China Art Museum Station of Shanghai Metro.
+The shopping center is accessible from the Yaohua Road station of the Shanghai Metro, and is within walking distance of the China Art Museum Station.